kennethklee/clean-docker-golang-svelte/README.md

 ### Production Mode

 Production mode is what you use to deploy a production-ready app.
+Build with `IMAGE=username/project:1.0.0 ./dev.sh build`.

 The golang app will to serve the `/static` directory when it detects this mode.